Katamaze/WHMCS-Action-Hook-Factory/README.md

 * No. of products/domains lost during the month
 * Churn rate (percentage)

-The reports also shows cumulative statistics (products & domains combined).
+The report also shows cumulative statistics (products & domains combined).
 Churn rate is usually connected to [customer retention](https://katamaze.com/docs/billing-extension/39/client-area#Customer-Retention).
 The linked article describes how to retain customers.
 For your information the formula to calculate churn rate is the following.

 ```
 (Lost products/domains at the end of Time Period / Acquired products/domains at the end of Time Period) * 100